 Here's a guide with all our tips on saving extra money.

-ATM's are very convenient while traveling because yes, the currency comes out as the local country's currency.
 We've done a little research for you on some of the more common banks that ILP volunteers use and their ATM fees.
 Trust us, it's worth looking into so that you can potentially save yourself a bit of cash, especially if you plan on going abroad for an extended amount of time (like a semester abroad) or plan to go abroad more than once.

 *These fees were correct as of the date of this post, but you'll want to double check the current rates before signing up with a new bank account or traveling abroad.